 Mark D. Weingarten, M.D.

-One of the possible complications of diabetes is a condition called diabetic retinopathy, which causes many of the small vessels that bring blood to the retina to become constricted or damaged.
-This disorder usually occurs in both eyes.
+One of the possible complications of diabetes is a condition called diabetic retinopathy.
+Diabetic retinopathy usually occurs in both eyes and causes many of the small blood vessels in the retina to become constricted or damaged.
+Dr. Mark Weingarten provides eye care in Detroit to help patients diagnose and treat diabetic retinopathy.

 In the early phase of the disease, the remaining blood vessels may leak fluid, causing a permanent distortion of vision.
 At later stages, new vessels may grow on the retina and leak blood into the eyeball.
 This will dim or completely obliterate the vision.
 In both kinds of blood leakage, scar tissue can form on the retina, also causing permanent vision loss.